bughi04/CountX/README.md

 ## Development Notes

-This project was developed with AI assistance as part of building a portfolio of programming projects demonstrating C++ proficiency, file I/O operations, and object-oriented design principles.
+This project was developed with AI assistance as part of demonstrating C++ proficiency, file I/O operations, and object-oriented design principles.

 ## Future Enhancements